State of Natural Gas in Washington

 - The State Building Code Council (SBCC) has voted to approve changes to the State Building Codes that will typically prohibit the use of natural gas space and water heating in commercial development, and is considering proposals that would also significantly limit natural gas use in residential construction.
 For additional information, please see the Frequently Asked Questions Regarding Natural Gas for the 2021 WA State Energy Code.

 - Cascade Natural Gas is proud to serve our Washington customers with natural gas.
-This guide will help our community partners continue to build high-efficiency natural gas homes that meet Washington State Energy Code (WESC) Requirements.
+To assist our community partners in continuing to build high-efficiency natural gas homes that meet Washington State Energy Code (WESC) Requirements, Cascade is pleased to provide the following resources:

 - Electrification supporters have been attempting to pass legislation that would require natural gas utilities to file plans with the Utilities and Transportation Commission on how to decommission portions of the natural gas pipeline and decrease natural gas service to Washingtonians.
 Other legislation has been proposed that would allow local natural gas bans to new residential construction through a “reach code,” or empower municipal utilities to offer financial incentives to natural gas customers to switch to electricity.
 These bills failed to make it into law.
 However, it’s anticipated that new bills of this nature will continue to be offered by electrification interests during future legislative sessions.